-I’m Director and Lead Curator of the Dance Presenting Series at Columbia College Chicago.
-Upcoming presentations include Donald Byrd / Spectrum Dance, Ananya Dance Theatre, and Urban Bush Women.
+I’m the Director and Lead Curator of the Dance Presenting Series and an Assistant Professor of Instruction at Columbia College Chicago.
+Upcoming presentations at the Dance Center include Kimberly Bartosik / daela, Same Planet Performance Project, Qudus Onikeku, and Abby Z and the New Utility.
 Click here for more information and tickets.

 Favorite activities include: